|AGA Europa 51||AGA 1771||Blaupunkt Granada 2525||Blaupunkt Granada 2626||Centrum GU60||Centrum W51||Centrum 261||Concerton V488|

 Siemens Kammermusik-Schatulle M 57 from 1956 isn´t a radio for people who are short of space being 89 cm wide with the doors open and weighs 20 kg.
 This model was aimed at those who find no pleasure in seeing the lit dial and magic eye but prefer a non-technical look.
-The combined mains switch and volume control is in front of the doors and when they are closed the dial lamps and magic eye are shut off.
+The combined mains switch and volume control is in front of the doors and when they are closed the dial lamps and magic eye are shut off, only a faint red light near the volume control shows that the radio is turned on.
 In my two sets the switch for the magic eye is missing but I solved the problem by using a relay activated by the lamp voltage.
 The dial

 This model belongs to the luxury class since it is equipped with a tuned RF-stage, two IF-stages with variable AM-bandwidth in two transformers linked to the treble control and a push-pull amplifier with 7 W output measured at the onset of clipping.
 The measurement was made across the bass speakers, it is likely that 3 W to the smaller speakers shall be added at 1 kHz.
 On FM the sensitivity is excellent due to four IF-stages.
 A single SW-band, 5.9-18.5 MHz, is a bit scanty though.
 On SW and MW the sensitivity for 50 mW output is 5-8 µV measured with a 200 ohm signal source, but on LW it is only 18 µV depending on intentional damping to achieve acceptable AF-bandwidth.
 The inductance of the antenna coupling coil is 6 µH on SW, 1.5 mH on MW and 11.8 mH on LW.
 The ferrite antenna only works on MW, it can be rotated from the front and switched out with a pushbutton.
 Another button chooses a local station on MW and then the coupling between the RF-stage and mixer is untuned.
 The power amplifier has separate controls for bass and treble, loudness volume control and a button to switch between Speech/Music.
 There are separate output transformers for low and high frequencies and two 8-inch full range loudspeakers (6 ohm and 66 Hz resonance frequency) together with two 4-inch ones, all at the front.